JonayedAhmed/JavaScript-Clean-Code/README.md

 ### 2.1 Function Arguments

-- Try using minimum arguments.
+- We should try to use minimum arguments.
 It’s best to use 2 arguments as standard.
-- Make an object of all the information and pass them as a single argument.
+- We should try to make an object of all the information and pass them as a single argument.

 ### 2.2 In General About Function

 - Function should do only one thing (either answer something or do something but not both).
-So, Avoid conditional if possible.
+So, we should try to avoid conditional if possible.
 - Function names must match what is done inside the function.
 - Function should ensure reusability of code and avoid duplication.
 - Favor functional programming over imperative programming.
-- Avoid negative conditioning
+- Avoid negative conditioning.
 - Skip Over optimization.
--

 ### 2.3 Encapsulate Conditionals
 **Bad:**